Katie Bradley - First year BSc (Hons) Mechanical Design and Manufacture student

 Yes, the support offered by the RA’s was a big part of the reason I chose to move into halls.

-What advice would you give to a first year looking for accommodation?
+What advice would you give to a first year student looking for accommodation?

 Have you got any tips for moving into halls?